The Best of Literary Hub

 “The first rule about fight club is you don’t talk about fight club.”
 “The second rule about fight club is you don’t talk about fight club.”
 But the most important rule of fight club is: Fuck the r…

-Literary Hub on Storytelling
+Literary Hub on Poverty

 Literary Hub on Writing